Why Use Server-Side Processing in DataTables?

 php spark db:seed UserSeeder

-8 Create a View
+8 Create the View with DataTables

 Create a view file users.php in the app/Views directory to display the DataTable: